 To transact such further and other business as may properly come before the meeting or any adjournment or adjournments thereof.

 All OCA members are urged to attend the Annual Meeting.
 Members who may not be able to attend the Annual Meeting may sign and return a proxy form, to be distributed to the members no later than November 17, 2025, to OCA by Friday, November 28, 2025 or by depositing the proxy with an officer of OCA on the day of the Annual Meeting up to the commencement of the Annual Meeting at the discretion of the Chair of the meeting.
-Delivery can be effected by email to Deborah Gibson - governance@chiropractic.on.ca
+Delivery can be effected by email to Deborah Gibson - governance@chiropractic.on.ca.

 DATED as of the 28th day of October, 2025.